STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 #### Download the dictionary

 Our first `Makefile` rule will download the dictionary `words.txt`.
-The command of this rule is a one-line R script, so instead of putting the R script in a separate file, we'll include the command directly in the Makefile, since it's so short. *Sure, we could download a file without using R at all but humor us: this is a tutorial about `make` and R!*
+The command of this rule is a one-line R script, so instead of putting the R script in a separate file, we'll include the command directly in the `Makefile`, since it's so short. *Sure, we could download a file without using R at all but humor us: this is a tutorial about `make` and R!*

 ```makefile
 words.txt: